#layer-wysiwyg-2030

 If your camper is signed up for our Lunch Buddies program, they will eat lunch in the Theater.
 Snack breaks take place in the Theater, Salon, Reception Gallery, or Boyd Plaza.

-Will my child have access to exhibition galleries during camp?
+Will my child have access to the CMA galleries during camp?

-Yes, all campers will have access to the exhibition galleries during camp.
+Yes!
+All campers will have access to the CMA galleries during camp.

 #layer-wysiwyg-3148